DataTalksClub/mlops-zoomcamp/07-project/README.md

 You don't have to limit yourself to technologies covered in the course.
 You can use alternatives as well:

-* Cloud: AWS, GCP, Azure or others
+* **Cloud**: AWS, GCP, Azure, ...
-* Experiment tracking tools: MLFlow, Weights & Biases, ...
+* **Experiment tracking tools**: MLFlow, Weights & Biases, ...
-* Workflow orchestration: Prefect, Airflow, Flyte, Kubeflow, Argo, ...
+* **Workflow orchestration**: Prefect, Airflow, Flyte, Kubeflow, Argo, ...
-* Monitoring: Evidently, WhyLabs/whylogs, ...
+* **Monitoring**: Evidently, WhyLabs/whylogs, ...
-* CI/CD: Github actions, Gitlab CI/CD, ...
+* **CI/CD**: Github actions, Gitlab CI/CD, ...
-* Infrastructure as code (IaC): Terraform, Pulumi, Cloud Formation, ...
+* **Infrastructure as code (IaC)**: Terraform, Pulumi, Cloud Formation, ...

-If you use something that wasn't covered in the course, be sure to explain what the tool does.
+If you use a tool that wasn't covered in the course, be sure to explain what that tool does.

 If you're not certain about some tools, ask in Slack.

-## Peer review criteria
+## Peer reviewing

+> [!IMPORTANT]
+> To evaluate the projects, we'll use peer reviewing.
+This is a great opportunity for you to learn from each other.
+> * To get points for your project, you need to evaluate 3 projects of your peers
+> * You get 3 extra points for each evaluation

+## Evaluation Criteria

 * Problem description
     * 0 points: The problem is not described